gigocabrera/MoneyLeash2/README.md

 # What is Money Leash?

 Money Leash is a Personal Expense App developed in Ionic 2/Angular 2 with a Firebase backend.
+This project is a complete rewrite from the ground up of the original [MoneyLeash repo](https://github.com/gigocabrera/moneyleash) developed in ionic 1.

 ![Money Leash Transactions](https://github.com/gigocabrera/moneyleash/blob/master/moneyleash_iphone.png)